-Today, I was forwarded a technical video regarding some close range gun handling.
+Today, we were forwarded a technical video regarding some close range gun handling.
 The instructor in the video is a police officer and presents his information using a variety of buzzwords.
 He talks about pressure testing, 'reality based' technique, and force on force.

 These words used to mean something, but as we'll see, they really don't anymore.

 With that in mind, let's take a look at the "g-wrap".
 This technique basically suggests that at clinch range, we draw the pistol, grab it by the muzzle, and swing our elbows to create distance.
 In the instructor's view, this allows you to throw elbows, and quickly rack the slide after getting off one solid shot.

 - REQUIRES BOTH HANDS

 It dedicates both of your hands to controlling a weapon you never should have introduced.
 In contact range engagements, you need both hands to establish and maintain postural and positional dominance.
 Those are absolute, non-negotiable pre-requisites for in-fight weapons access.
 Trying to bring the weapon in first does two problematic things;

 a.
 It makes it a lethal force encounter, and;

 b.
 It turns a fight into a fight over a gun.